The Declarative Skeleton That Cut Code by ~40%

 What Declarative Constraints Actually Buy You

 The immediate reaction from experienced engineers is usually skepticism.
 "You're limiting what I can do."
 Yes.
 Exactly.
+When the framework owns the rendering pipeline, individual engineers can't:

 - Break animations by calling